Skip to content

 Bottom Line

-Google Chrome uses the system the hardware for website rendering and performance improvement.
+Google Chrome uses the system’s hardware for website rendering and performance improvement.

 The option is enabled by default.
-However, Chrome doesn’t utilize the hardware power all the time.
+However, Chrome only utilizes the hardware power sometimes.
 It will only use the system hardware when necessary or run on low system memory.

-The hardware acceleration feature is available only on the computer browser and not other device types.
-You can customize and fix the issue due to hardware acceleration with a toggle button switch under Chrome’s System settings.
+The hardware acceleration feature is available only on the computer browser, not on other device types.
+With a toggle button switch under Chrome’s System settings, you can customize and fix the issue due to hardware acceleration.

 Please share the article if you find it helpful: